kb-dk/ds-kaltura/README.md

 The project can both be used as a jar dependency library and as a stand-alone java project with script support.

+## AppTokens and admin secret

+The library contains a script to manage application tokens in kaltura.
+You can add an application token with

+`bin/appTokens.sh add -s '<admin secret> -d'Description of the app token'`

+It outputs the token and a token_id which can be used when configuring the kaltura client like this:

+`kaltura:
+   token: 'xxxx'
+  tokenId: 'yyyy'
+`

+An application token can be deleted with

+`bin/appTokens.sh delete -s '<admin secret> -i'<tokenId>'`

+Or you can get a list of the current app tokens with:

+`bin/appTokens.sh list -s '<admin secret>'`

 ## Usage as stand-alone-project
 Example call for getKulturaInternalId: